BigWorldSetup/BigWorldSetup/README.md

 ### What is this repository for? ###

-Big World Setup (BWS)    : Windows Mod Manager for Infinity Engine Games by dabus
+Big World Setup (BWS)    : Mod Manager for Infinity Engine Games and Baldur's Gate/Enhanced Edition Trilogy by dabus

 Download                 : https://bitbucket.org/BigWorldSetup/bigworldsetup/get/master.zip